hackathi/not-grocy/changelog/62_UNRELEASED_xxxx-xx-xx.md

 - Fixed that consuming with Scan Mode was not possible
 - Fixed that the current stock total value (header of the stock overview page) didn't include decimal amounts (thanks @Ape)
 - Fixed that the transfer page was not fully populated when opening it from the stock entries page
+- Fixed that the Consume button was not greyed out if the product was not in stock
+- Undo "Consume this stockentry" in toastr notification from stockentries view doesn't undo

 ### Shopping list improvements/fixes
 - The amount now defaults to `1` for adding items quicker